December 13th, 2011

 exterior surface 108.
 Note that the portion of power

-generation system 104 that is located on the interior side of
+generation system 104 that is located on the interior side

-shown using dashed lines in Figure 1.
+thus shown using dashed lines in Figure 1.

-Fluid-flow 110 may be wind moving past skin structure 100 when
+Fluid-flow 110 may be wind moving past skin structure 100

-100 forms an outer covering of a stationary structure.
+structure 100 forms an outer covering of a stationary

 Power generation system 104 has one or more tubes 120 on the